domwxyz/gentoo-diy/README.md

-# Gentoo Guru - One-Curl Gentoo Installer
+# Gentoo dot DIY - One-Curl Gentoo Installer

 A streamlined Gentoo Linux installer wizard for Intel/AMD64 systems. **This is not an official Gentoo project.**